 With their rustic appearance and aesthetic beauty, building a log cabin can make you feel closer to nature and give you a huge sense of accomplishment.

-Although there are many benefits of living in a log cabin, it’s important that you are realistic about what building a log home will actually involve.
+Although there are many benefits of living in a log cabin, you must be realistic about what building a log home will actually involve.

 That’s why we’ve put together this list of things that you need to know before you build, to help you decide whether this is the right decision for you.